StijnVerwoerd/RISC-V-Architecture-implementation-on-Circuitverse/README.md

 Address ```0x00000190``` (byte address 400) is being used as the memory address where the controller value gets injected.

+We also use a standard register to check the controller values.

+* x10 - ```0x00000000``` | Here the injected controller value gets stored temporarily untill it is  checked.

 The controller is made functional by a circuit that de-couples the clock from the rest of the circuit and injects a value straight into memory position 0x00000190 when a button press is detected.
-The button pressed are buffered and are reset immediately after the injection, then the software has to detect the button press and can wipe the value from memory so that a new value an be inserted.
+The software has to detect the button press and can wipe the value from memory after it has been used for an operation so that a new value an be inserted.

 ### <a id="assembly"></a>